fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 To the east, Ahnaf ibn Qais, chief of Banu Tamim and a veteran commander who conquered Shustar earlier, launched a series of further military expansions by further mauling Yazdegerd III near Oxus River in Turkmenistan and later crushing a military coalition of Sassanid loyalists and Hephthalite Empire in the Siege of Herat.
 Later, the governor of Basra, Abdullah ibn Aamir also led a number of successful campaigns, ranging from the suppression of revolts in Fars, Kerman, Sistan, and Khorasan, to the opening of new fronts for conquest in Transoxiana and Afghanistan.

 In the next year, AD 652, Futh Al-Buldan of Baladhuri writes that Balochistan was re-conquered during the campaign against the revolt in Kermān, under the command of Majasha ibn Mas'ud.
 It was the first time that western Balochistan had come directly under the laws of the Caliphate and it paid an agricultural tribute.
 The military campaigns under Uthman's rule were generally successful, except for a few in the kingdom of Nubia, on the lower Nile.

+#### Armed revolt against Uthman

+The politics of Egypt played the major role in the revolt against the caliphate.
+The Governor of Egypt under Uthman, Abd Allah ibn Sa'd was criticized by Egyptians for heavy-handed governing and tax policies.
+After demands from the Egyptians, Uthman dismissed Abd Allah ibn S'ad as Egypt's governor and replaced him with Muhammad ibn Abi Bakr.

+After getting the post, while Ibn Abi Bakr and his supporters were on their way to Egypt, they came across the Caliph's envoy.
+The rebels searched for the envoy's personal belongings and founded a letter purportedly written by Uthman, which was to be sent to Abd Allah ibn Sa'd.
+In the letter, Uthman purportedly ordered death punishment for Ibn Abi Bakr and his supporters.
+Enraged by the letter, Ibn Abi Bakr and his supporters, then set off to Medina to threaten the caliph.
+After the rebels arrived, Ali saw the letter and had a conversation with Uthman, who claimed to have been unaware of the letter.[66]
+Historians have suggested that the letter may have been authored by Marwan ibn al-Hakam without Uthman's knowledge.

+From Egypt, Kufa, and Basra, contingents of about 1,000 people apiece were sent to Medina, each with instructions to assassinate Uthman and overthrow the government.
+Representatives of the Egyptian contingent waited on Ali, and offered him the Caliphate, but he turned them down.
+Representatives of the contingent from Kufa waited on Al-Zubayr, and those from Basra waited on Talha, each offering them their allegiance as the next Caliph, but both were similarly turned down.

+The rebels realized that the people in Mecca supported Uthman and were not inclined to listen to them.
+Before returning to Syria, the governor Muawiyah, Uthman's cousin, suggested that Uthman should come with him to Syria as the atmosphere there was peaceful.
+Uthman rejected his offer, saying that he didn't want to leave the city of Muhammad (Medina).
+Muawiyah then suggested that he be allowed to send a strong force from Syria to Medina to guard Uthman against any possible attempt by rebels to harm him.
+Uthman rejected it too, saying that the Syrian forces in Medina would be an incitement to civil war, and he could not be party to such a move.

+#### Siege and Assassination of Uthman

+The early stage of the siege of Uthman's house was not severe, but, as the days passed, the rebels intensified the pressure against Uthman.
+With the departure of the pilgrims from Medina to Mecca, the rebel position was strengthened further, and as a consequence the crisis deepened.
+The rebels understood that, after the Hajj, the Muslims, gathered at Mecca from all parts of the Muslim world, might march to Medina to relieve Uthman.
+They therefore decided to take action against Uthman before the pilgrimage was over.
+During the siege, Uthman was asked by his supporters, who outnumbered the rebels, to let them fight, but Uthman refused, in an effort to avoid bloodshed among Muslims.
+Unfortunately for Uthman, violence still occurred.
+The gates of the house of Uthman were shut and guarded by the renowned warrior Abd Allah ibn al-Zubayr, along with Ali's sons, Hasan ibn Ali and Husain ibn Ali.

+The rebels besieged Uthman and prevented him from getting water.
+After Ali was informed about this, he sent three waterskins brimming with water, which reached the thirsty caliph.

+In June 656, a group of rebels climbed from the back of Uthman's house, crept inside, unbeknownst to the gate guards.
+While Uthman was reading the Quran, the rebels plunged into the caliph's room and struck blows at his head, from which Uthman subsequently died at around the age of 77 or 80 years old.

 </details>